saugatshakya/mlProject/README.md

 # 🍽️ Food Delivery Demand Prediction using Multi-Source Data Integration

 ## 📘 Overview
-Food delivery services often struggle with fluctuating order demand affected by factors such as weather, restaurant availability, and time of day.
+Food delivery platforms experience fluctuating demand influenced by various external factors — weather, events, holidays, and socio-economic conditions.
-This project aims to **forecast food delivery demand** by integrating multiple data sources — weather APIs, restaurant information, and historical order datasets — and training supervised ML models to predict future demand levels.

-This helps businesses:
-- Optimize delivery staff allocation
-- Reduce customer wait times
-- Improve inventory and logistics planning
+This project integrates **multiple public data sources and APIs** to build a supervised ML model that predicts **food delivery demand** in real-time or for future time windows.

+The final system forecasts order volume using contextual data from weather, restaurant information, holidays, events, population density, and mobility statistics.

 ---

 ## 🎯 Business Problem
-> "How can a food delivery platform predict hourly or daily order demand for each area to optimize operations and reduce delivery delays?"
+> “How can a food delivery platform predict hourly or daily demand for each area, accounting for local events, population, and external conditions — to optimize delivery resources and reduce waiting times?”

-By turning this **business question** into a **machine learning problem**, we can forecast expected orders based on contextual and external data (e.g., weather, ratings, time, location).

 ---